Craig v. Varon (Tex.App.- Houston [1st Dist.] Dec. 3, 2009)(Jennings)

 Craig’s failure to appear rendered him a defaulting party under the Contract.
 The trial court’s finding

 regarding Craig’s default is not solely tied to the lack of his physical presence at the closing.
-Rather, the trial
+Rather, the

-prior to closing was significant in light of the other evidence showing that, contrary to the Contract, title to the
+documents to Charter prior to closing was significant in light of the other evidence showing that, contrary

-property was actually held by South Rice and not Craig individually.
-Some of the unchallenged findings of
+to the Contract, title to the property was actually held by South Rice and not Craig individually.
+Some of

-fact reveal that the trial court was concerned that there is no evidence that Craig was a trustee for South
+the unchallenged findings of fact reveal that the trial court was concerned that there is no evidence that

-Rice, and there is evidence that certain closing documents required the signature of Craig’s brother, Harry,
+Craig was a trustee for South Rice, and there is evidence that certain closing documents required the

-who did not testify at trial and who was the other manager of the general partner of South Rice.
-Moreover,
+signature of Craig’s brother, Harry, who did not testify at trial and who was the other manager of the

-although LaVern’s testimony might be considered conflicting on whether the transaction was actually ready
+general partner of South Rice.
+Moreover, although LaVern’s testimony might be considered conflicting

-to close, she testified that Craig’s brother never appeared at Charter, she never spoke to him, she could not
+on whether the transaction was actually ready to close, she testified that Craig’s brother never appeared

-recall if he had ever said that he was ready to come to the closing, and that “there were a lot of things that
+at Charter, she never spoke to him, she could not recall if he had ever said that he was ready to come to

-had to be done” before Charter could issue the title policy and close the Contract.
-The trial court could have
+policy and close the Contract.
+The trial court could have found that the evidence presented at trial

-found that the evidence presented at trial showed that Craig, who was the individual seller identified in the
+showed that Craig, who was the individual seller identified in the Contract, had not taken all steps

-Contract, had not taken all steps necessary to convey clear title to the property on the date of closing.
-Thus,
+necessary to convey clear title to the property on the date of closing.
+Thus, we conclude that the trial

-we conclude that the trial court was presented with legally and factually sufficient evidence to support its
+court was presented with legally and factually sufficient evidence to support its finding that Craig had

-finding that Craig had defaulted under the Contract.
+defaulted under the Contract.
 Footnote

 Craig and South Rice have not challenged the trial court’s finding that the Contract was ambiguous in

 the circumstance when both parties were in default.
-The trial court determined that both parties defaulted by
+The trial court determined that both parties

-the earnest money when both parties are in default under the circumstances found by the trial court.
-Thus,
+the handling of the earnest money when both parties are in default under the circumstances found by

-although Craig and Rice may be correct that there is no express contractual provision requiring Craig “to
+the trial court.
+Thus, although Craig and Rice may be correct that there is no express contractual

-authorize the disbursement of money to Varon,” the trial court construed the ambiguous contractual
+provision requiring Craig “to authorize the disbursement of money to Varon,” the trial court construed the

-provisions regarding the right to exercise the contractual remedies and obtain the earnest money to
+ambiguous contractual provisions regarding the right to exercise the contractual remedies and obtain

-preclude Craig from obtaining the earnest money in the event of his own default and then refusing to return
+the earnest money to preclude Craig from obtaining the earnest money in the event of his own default

-it upon demand.
-We conclude that the trial court did not err in concluding that Craig’s failure to authorize
+and then refusing to return it upon demand.
+We conclude that the trial court did not err in concluding

-Charter to release the money to Varon constituted a breach of the Contract.
-Footnote
+that Craig’s failure to authorize Charter to release the money to Varon constituted a breach of the

-In sum, we hold that the trial court’s findings of fact challenged by Craig and South Rice are supported
+In sum, we hold that the trial court’s findings of fact challenged by Craig and South Rice are

 Repudiation